-The total portfolio is monitored and reported to the senior management on a daily basis for risk parameters like Modified Duration Limits, PV01 limits and Stop Loss limits on the AFS/HFT portfolio.
+The total portfolio is monitored and reported to the senior management daily for risk parameters like Modified Duration Limits, PV01 limits and Stop Loss limits on the AFS/HFT portfolio.
 Any deviations or violations in the limits are immediately reported to the MD & CEO and the Head-Risk.